intro-skipper/peanutbutter/README.md

 # Peanut Butter
 Peanut Butter and Jellyfin.
-It's obvious.
+It couldn't be more obvious.